How do I know what size ceiling fixtures to buy & at what height do I install them?

 Sizing–Height of fixture–How tall can/should my light fixture be?

 Approximately 2 1/2″-3″ per foot of ceiling height.
-For example, an 11 foot ceiling could handle a light fixture with the length(height) of 22.5″-33″
+For example, a 10′-0″ ceiling could handle a fixture that is 24.5″-36″ tall.

 Above an eating surface: 25″-30″